This jet-powered Ferrari Enzo dragster took 17 years to build.

-McQueen told supercarblondie.com he started crafting the shape of the body out of wood, styrofoam, fiberglass, and body filler.
+McQueen told supercarblondie.com he crafted the shape of the body out of wood, styrofoam, fiberglass, and body filler.

 Teaching himself how to weld, he fabricated the chassis to accommodate the massive jet engines.